lzyang1995/Webview-Debugger-IDE/README.md

 # Webview-Debugger-IDE

-An IDE-like App built with Electron for debugging HTML5 pages in mobile webview.
+An IDE-like App built with [Electron Forge](https://github.com/electron-userland/electron-forge) for debugging HTML5 pages in mobile webview.
 It contains webview emulator, code editor, Chrome DevTools and terminal.
 More importantly, it emulates protocol-based interaction between HTML5 page and mobile webview.
 It is written during internship at CMB.
 However, currently it is still incomplete and needs improvement in many aspects.

 ## Background